stolostron/rhacm-docs/_pages/arch_branching.md

 ### Prod branch

   * This is the production branch, so no one works directly in this branch
-  * The stage branch should always have everything that is in this branch
+  * The `stage` branch should always have everything that is in this branch
-  * This branch will be overwritten on Thursdays with the contents of the stage branch
+  * This branch will be overwritten on Thursdays with the contents of the `stage` branch
-  * In extremely rare cases, minor critical changes can be made to both this branch and the stage branch (both required if a random refresh is needed), and this can be pushed to production between releases.
-This is only for quick, high-visibility emergency changes.
+  * In extremely rare cases, minor critical changes can be made to both this branch and the `stage` branch (both required if a random refresh is needed), and this can be pushed to production between releases; only for quick, high-visibility emergency changes
   * Set the highest branch rules here so that draft content is not accidentally published, and so that refreshes take place with team discussion.
 See the following rule examples (found in GitHub branch settings):
     - Require pull request reviews before merging
-    - Enforce all configured restrictions for administrators (this prevents the ability to bypass a merge without one other approval, but this option is not enforced on stage because writers continuously submit to stage and use PRs on new topics or when working in other's component area).
+    - Enforce all configured restrictions for administrators (this prevents the ability to bypass a merge without one other approval, but this option is not enforced on stage because writers continuously submit to stage, and use PRs on new topics or when working in other's component area)
-  * A release that is not yet live will not have a prod branch.
+  * A release that is not yet live will not have a `prod` branch

 Examples (rare): a sev1 security issue, or something that blocks the customer from using the product, opened by support team.